TrinityCore/tc-wiki/database/335/world/item_template.md

 &nbsp;

 ### ItemLimitCategory
-Id from ItemLimitCategory.dbc.
+references [ItemLimitCategory ID](/files/DBC/335/itemlimitcategory#id).
 It defines how many items of that ItemLimitCategory can be either owned or equipped. e.g.: The heroic and regular version of a ring/trinket share their ItemLimitCategory.

 excerpt